 And when you’re beginning to feel stressed, just remember: as long as y’all both say hell yes (or some version of that), your wedding is a resounding success.
 Congratulations!

 PS: if you aren't already, peruse this site.
-APW is a feminist take on the wedding industry that got me through my planning because my wife was stubborn and didn't want to elope
+APW is a feminist take on the wedding industry that got us through our planning because Lindsey was stubborn and didn't want to elope.

 Freshly engaged and don’t know how y’all want to say I do?

 Peep our services to see what is right for you.